+PLEASE NOTE: THE AZC GUEST PRACTICE PROGRAM IS NOT CURRENTLY ACCEPTING NEW APPLICANTS.
 Interested in either starting or deepening your Zen practice in a residential setting with others?
 Our Guest Practice program is a short term opportunity (one to four weeks) that includes meditation, study, work practice and discussions with other practitioners about Zen Buddhism.

 Our online magazine, JustThis, is now an active, alive blog rather than a magazine which comes out in issues.
 We post pieces as they come in to encourage conversation and interaction between the readers and the writers.